 Bank-contributed data is a powerful tool in the fight against fraud.

-Early Warning is the Trusted Custodian® of the National Shared DatabaseSM Resource—which contains participant and scored account data on nearly 656 million5 deposit accounts—as well as billions of transactional records contributed by thousands of financial institutions.
+Early Warning is the Trusted Custodian® of the National Shared DatabaseSM—which contains participant and scored account data on 727 million7 deposit accounts—as well as billions of transactional records contributed by thousands of financial institutions.

-With access to comprehensive account performance data, FIs can adopt a nuanced risk assessment strategy that promotes bank growth while reducing fraud losses.
+With access to accurate and continuous account performance data, FIs can adopt a nuanced risk assessment strategy that promotes bank growth while reducing fraud losses.

 Learn more about how Early Warning can help you confidently expand your customer base.